Bird-Shaped Tools

 Sharp-edged celt/chopper - Length 30 cm (11.8")

 The fact that readily identifiable bird-form tools appear in many parts of the world does little in itself to indicate where North America's first inhabitants came from.
-It does suggest, however, that focusing exclusively on styles of flint points is missing a large part of the picture.
+It does suggest, however, that aside from the long-standing significance of bird forms everywhere, focusing exclusively on styles of flint points and blades is missing a large part of the picture.
 (Incidentally, it seems to be a notion peculiar to American archaeologists that earlier humans used only flint or similar rock in their lithic tool making.
-When available in quantity, flint cer- tainly was the material of choice for heavy duty cutting tools and scrapers, and projectile points.
-But it clearly was not the only material used for tools, and vast numbers of these and simple symbolic/decorative objects of other rock have gone unnoticed because of this bias built into classical archaeo- logical training.)
+When available in quantity, flint certainly was the material of choice for heavy-duty cutting tools and scrapers, and projectile points.
+But it clearly was not the only material used for tools, and vast numbers of these and simple symbolic/decorative objects of other rock have gone unnoticed because of this bias built into classical archaeological training.)

-The finely crafted symbolic/decorative birdstones of the Woodland period in North America (1000-3500 years BP) are well known.
-Perhaps they evolved from the earlier bird forms shown above.
+The finely crafted symbolic/decorative birdstones of the Archaic and Woodland Periods in North America are well known.
+Likely these are refined forms of the earlier bird forms shown above.
 Below: Two common forms of this birdstone - "saddleback" left -15 cm (6"), and "popeyed" right - 7.5 cm (3").

-Below: Bird-form edged and pointed tools of chert, from the possibly Paleolithic or at least Archaic collection of Rick Doninger in central Tennessee , the longest about 10 cm (4").
-Some of these are distinctly in the "saddleback" form, suggest- ing that they might represent a stage in the transition of the birdstone from a utilitarian to a purely symbolic/decorative object.
+Below: Bird-form edged and pointed tools of chert and other hard rock, of unusual manufacture, found by Rick Doninger at a location in central Tennessee, the longest being about 10 cm (4").
+Some of these are distinctly in the "saddleback" form, suggesting that they might represent a stage in the transition of the birdstone from a utilitarian to a purely symbolic object.
+Their style seems more or less characteristic of the Late Archaic Period.

 Top of Page